 - Step 3: Now approximate the friction force using the PWA function P instead of the quadratic function V. Compare the output of the resulting continuous-time PWA model with that of the original model for a sinusoidal throttle input, a white-noise input, and an arbitrary input of your choice.
 Can you explain where the differences if any come from? - Step 4: Now discretize the PWA model of the vehicle using a sample step T with T = 0.2 s and a forward Euler rule for the discretization.
-Compare the discrete-time model with the two continuous-time models for the three input signals selected in Step 3. - Step 5: Transform the discrete-time PWA model of Step 4 into an MLD model. - Step 6: Now we design an MPC controller for the MLD model using the implicit MPC approach.
-The performance J should be a trade-off between the tracking J{track} (i.e., the difference between the speed and the reference speed communicated by the leading vehicle) and the input energy J{input} (for group 1) and the smoothness of the throttle signal (for group 2): $J = J{\text{track}} + \lambda J{\text{input}}$.
-Write a MATLAB file that computes the optimal MPC input sequence for a given sample step k for values of N_p and N_c up to 6, and for arbitrary values of λ .
+Compare the discrete-time model with the two continuous-time models for the three input signals selected in Step 3. - Step 5: Transform the discrete-time PWA model of Step 4 into an MLD model.

+As we are only considering speed tracking in this assignment and not distance keeping, the position of the car will not influence the performance (i.e., the control objective) in any way.
+Hence, for the transformation of the discrete-time PWA model into an MLD model, the only state variable that should be considered is the speed. - Step 6: Now we design an MPC controller for the MLD model using the implicit MPC approach.
+The performance J should be a trade-off between the tracking $J{\text{track}}$ (i.e., the difference between the speed and the reference speed communicated by the leading vehicle) and the input energy

+Write a MATLAB file that computes the optimal MPC input sequence for a given sample step k for values of $N_p$ and $N_c$ up to 6, and for arbitrary values of $\lambda$ .
 Note that (a discretized version of the comfort constraint $-a{\text{comf,max}} \leq a(t) \leq a{\text{comf,max}}$ should also be taken into account!
-In order to solve this problem you will need an MIQP solver.
-You can use the miqp toolbox for this, which can be downloaded from http://www.dcsc.tudelft.nl/~sc4160/miqp.zip or from http://www.dii.unisi.it/~hybrid/tools/miqp/